Self-stabilisation of cellular automata on tilings: Complexity of self-stabilisation

 \subsection{Measures of complexity}

 The problem of designing a cellular automaton that stabilises an SFT $X$ is an algorithmic problem, albeit a parallel one with extra requirements.
 The examples discussed so far suggest that the complexity of this algorithmic problem could drastically vary with $X$.
 The efficiency of a CA $F$ in stabilising $X$ can be judged based on the resources it uses: \begin{description} \item[Speed of stabilisation $\tau_F(n)$]\leavevmode\\ How fast does $\tau_F(n)$ grow with $n$?
 Recall that $\tau_F(n)$ denotes the maximum time it takes for $F$ to correct a finite perturbation $\tilde{x}$ with $\delta(\tilde{x},X)=n$. \item[Number of extra symbols $\kappa_F$]\leavevmode\\ How many extra states per cell does $F$ have compared to the alphabet of~$X$? \item[Neighbourhood radius $r_F$]\leavevmode\\ How far does the local rule of $F$ need to look in order to update the state of one cell? \end{description} The complexity of self-stabilisation for $X$ can be measured by the optimal values of $\tau_F(n)$, $\kappa_F$ and~$r_F$.
-We let $\kappa_*\isdef\min_F\kappa_F$ and $r_*\isdef\min_F r_F$, where the minimums are over all CA $F$ that stabilise~$X$.
-We also allegorically use $\tau_*(n)$ to indicate the optimal (in order of magnitude) speed of stabilisation among all CA $F$ that stabilise~$X$.\footnote{ Note that this is not a rigorous notation.
-For instance, it might be that for each $\varepsilon>0$, there exists an $F$ with $\tau_F(n)=\bigo(n^{1+\varepsilon})$ but no $F$ with $\tau_F(n)=\bigo(n)$, in which case $\tau_*(n)$ is not well defined. }
+We let $\,\kappa_*\isdef\min_F\kappa_F\,$ and $\,r_*\isdef\min_F r_F,\,$ where the minimums are over all CA $F$ that stabilise~$X$. \eject